 A Answers (2)

 Honor Society of Nursing (STTI) answeredHelpful?
 2 people found this helpful.

-Howard LeWine, Internal Medicine, answeredWhat you are describing is called pulsatile tinnitus.
+Howard LeWine, MD, Internal Medicine, answeredWhat you are describing is called pulsatile tinnitus.
 Most often people complain of a whooshing or thumping sound, often in sync with one's heartbeat.